-Disadvantages of Zoom Lenses
+Pros and Cons of Using Zoom Lenses

 - Loss of constraints – Using a zoom lens allows you to change focal length on a whim.
-Using a fixed focal length forces you to work within its constraints, and this teaches you to be more creative and active.
+Using a fixed focal length forces you to work within its limitations, and this teaches you to be more creative and active.

-- Aperture – The aperture advantage of a prime lens is huge.
+- Aperture – The aperture advantage of a prime lens is enormous.
 The quality of the glass is also much better.
 You’ll be able to photograph at f/1.2 with some lenses if you so wish.

 - Low light – That huge aperture is a great advantage when photographing in low light.
 Street photography after dark is moody and atmospheric, and the best lens to capture this is a prime lens.

-The Best Focal Length
+The Best Focal Length for Street Photography

 NB: Depending on the type of camera you have, you may need to apply a crop factor to these focal lengths.

 - Long focal length – Do you prefer a tighter crop?
-Longer focal lengths will compress the scene, and also allow you to stand further back so you’re less noticeable.
+Longer focal lengths will compress the scene, and also allow you to stand further back, so you’re less noticeable.
 The 135 mm f/2 is a great camera lens if you want something slightly longer.